Onassis AiR & Onassis ONX | Data Dreams & Ethical Realities

 Information on the event

 The recent explosive popularity of Artificial Intelligence tools relies heavily upon the incredible amount of data collected that is required to train these systems.
-AI technology does not inherently create or pose an ethical or value system but ‘learns’ through the data bases, which we, humans, provide to the algorithm: But who collects this data and how?
+AI technology does not inherently create or pose an ethical or value system but ‘learns’ through the databases we, as humans, provide to the algorithm.
+But who collects this data and how?
 Is this data reviewed and audited by humans or at least machines?
 How truthfully does it represent our world?
-Who measures the accuracy of this representation and how?
+Who measures the accuracy of this representation, and how?

-Panelists will discuss a variety of research cases, artworks, creative practices that explore the complications and ethical implications that surround the use of AI across artistic domains.
+Panelists will discuss various of research cases, artworks, and creative practices that explore the complications and ethical implications surrounding the use of AI across artistic domains.

 Jill Miller will present her recent experiments and artworks that use AI tools to manifest activist gestures and ecological concepts.